If you are in the market for an engine, then these two terms can be confusing.

 In looking at the pros and cons of the two, we are going to analyze them based on various factors like fuel efficiency, valve operation, and general operation.
 Valve operation differs a lot in the DOHC.

 The value chain consists of lifters, rockers, camshafts, and springs.
 It is estimated that the valve will open at a rate of 25 times per second when you accelerate at over 3,000 rpm.
 The crankshafts drive the cams through a timing belt or chain.
-Should you have, problems with the timing belt/chain and they snap the pistons will suddenly drop on the open valves and destroy them.
+If you have problems with the timing belt/chain and they snap, the pistons will suddenly drop on the open valves and destroy them.

 The internal combustion engine operates through the ignition of the fuel/air mixture.
 This moves the pistons – which are attached to the crankshaft – and the car moves.
 The ignition process requires accurate timing of the fuel injection and the removal of exhaust gases.
 The angle of the camshaft will influence the timing of the intake and outtake gases.
 The better the timing, the more horsepower you get from your car.